Eddie Berlin

-Edward Walton Berlin (born January 14, 1978), is an American former professional football wide receiver.
-He was selected by the Tennessee Titans in the fifth round of the 2001 NFL draft out of the University of Northern Iowa.
+Edward Walton Berlin (born January 14, 1978), is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Northern Iowa Panthers and was selected by the Tennessee Titans in the fifth round of the 2001 NFL draft.
 He played for the Chicago Bears in 2005.

 Early life

 Berlin was born in Urbandale, Iowa, where he attended Urbandale High School and won varsity letters in football, baseball, and track.
 In baseball, he was a two-time All-State honoree.
 He has a younger brother, Tommy, who also played football and went to Northern Iowa.

 College career

 Berlin attended University of Northern Iowa and was selected a Division I-AA All-American in 2000.

 Coaching career

 Berlin served as Assistant Coach at Grand View College from 2007 through 2009.